ahmadimd/ahmadimd.github.io/README.md

 ## 📃 Tests
 - Certified score of **102** in the **TOEFL** [ March 2023 ]
 - Certified score of **331** in the **GRE** [ October 2022 ]
--
-## 💼 Work experience
-**Data Science Consultant @ <a href="https://www.fiverr.com/allanvictor_?public_mode=true" target="_blank">Fiverr</a> (_Decembe 2020 - Present_)**
-- 5⭐ rated freelancer with over 200 hours of data analysis and visualization projects completed in R with over six years of experience specializing in genomic data analysis and bioinformatics.
-- Proficient in handling big data and performing complex modelling using popular R libraries and packages such as tidyr, data.table, dplyr, plyr, tenserflow, ggplot, ggdendro, ggtree, ggheatmap, and circos.
-- Received positive feedback from clients for knowledge, professionalism, and mastery of R programming.
-Demonstrated ability to deliver high-quality work as evidenced by the portfolio available on the <a href="https://www.fiverr.com/allanvictor_?public_mode=true" target="_blank">Profile</a>.

 ## 💻 Programming and data analysis skills
 - Proficient in full stack development of **R packages** using modular coding practices.